AndyS1mpson/andys1mpson/README.md

 I graduated from St. Petersburg State University with a bachelor's degree in Fundamental Computer Science and Information Technology.
 Also I work as a Software Engineer using Python

 My work places:
-- 💼 Ex: Junior Backend Developer at _DEERC_
+- 💼 Currently: Middle Backend Developer at _Orbis Tertius_, since Apr 2022
-- 💼 Ex: Middle Backend Developer at _QwertyCoding_
+- 💼 Ex: Middle Backend Developer at _QwertyCoding_, Nov 2021 - Feb 2022
-- 💼 Currently: Middle Backend Developer at _Orbis Tertius_
+- 💼 Ex: Junior Backend Developer at _DEERC_, Aug 2020 - Jun 2022

 ---

 ### 🔧 Core Skills and Tools